courros/hnco/README.md

 exactly reproduce the simulation later, including the same seed for random numbers.

-For example, to apply (1+1) EA to the previous NK landscape instance, execute the following command:
+For example, to apply (1+1) EA to the previous Nk landscape instance, execute the following command:

     hnco -A 300 -F 60 --path nk.100.4 -b 200000 --print-performances

 where we have set the budget to 200000 evaluations of the fitness function.

-Other notable command-line options include:

-- `--stop-on-maximum`: Stop as soon as the function maximum has been reached.
-This options requires the function to have a known maximum.
-- `--log-improvement`: Track progress.
-- `--cache`: Cache function evaluations (beware memory consumption!)
-- `--restart`: Restart an algorithm until the budget is consumed.
-- `--negation`: Maximize the negation of the function hence minimize it.
-- `--additive-gaussian-noise`: Add Gaussian noise to function evaluations.
-- `--num-threads`: number of threads.

 With the following command: